 "I truly believe," Zerfas concluded, "that this peer-to-peer interaction and connection forming is incredibly enlightening [and] I am so thankful to have been able to broaden my perspective of the world.
 I just hope that we can collaborate again with them soon!"

-Resources for Faculty (Coming Soon)
+Resources for GC Faculty (More Coming Soon)

-Border-Free Study Abroad: Program directors develop opportunities based upon learning outcomes and utilize technology to connect students with international content and experiences, plus experts, organizations, and political and community leaders.
+Border-Free Study Abroad: Program directors develop intensive opportunities based upon learning outcomes and utilize technology to connect students with international content and experiences, plus experts, organizations, and political and community leaders.

 - Such programs must follow standard guidelines for academic integrity and cultural sensitivity, plus follow fiscal protocols and best practices for online health and safety.